 Upon successful completion of training your Soldier In Training (SIT) will graduate a Soldier.
 Fort Jackson Graduation will be held on Thursday during the tenth week of training.
 Graduation schedule’s may vary so it’s always important to make sure you write to your recruit and ask when their graduation day is scheduled for.

 If you will not be able to attend graduation you can always view the Fort Jackson Live Graduation feed on the day.

 Most Fort Jackson Graduations will take place on a Thursday morning, following Family Day on Wednesday.
-If you want to make it to all of the graduation events (if you can you should) you should plan to arrive in South Carolina on a Tuesday.
-Even though we know you will be extremely anxious to see your new Soldier you will not be able to get onto the base or see them until your scheduled Family Day.
+If you want to make it to all of the graduation events (if you can you should), plan to arrive in South Carolina on a Tuesday.
+Even though we know you will be extremely anxious to see your new Soldier, you will not be able to get onto the base or see them until your scheduled Family Day.